Proof of the Toponogov Conjecture on Complete Surfaces: Introduction and Results

 \section{Introduction and Results}

 In this paper we prove the following Theorem: \begin{Thm} Let $P \subset{{\mathbb R}^3}$ be the image of a $C^{3,\alpha}$--smooth embedding of \; ${\mathbb R}^2$ into ${\mathbb R}^3$.
-Then the following three properties cannot hold simultaneously: \begin{itemize} \item[I.] $P$ is geodesically complete with respect to the induced metric, \item[II.] $P$ is convex: $\kappa_1 \cdot \kappa_2 \geq 0 $, \item[III.] $P$ is uniformly non-umbilic: $\exists C>0$ such that $\inf_P |\kappa_1 - \kappa_2|> C$. \end{itemize} Here $\kappa_1,\kappa_2$ are the principal curvatures of $P$.\ \end{Thm} The method of proof follows that of the proof of the Carath\'eodory conjecture \cite{gak10}.
-Namely it uses the existence of many holomorphic discs to contradict Fredholm regularity of an associated Riemann-Hilbert problem, thereby proving the non-existence of certain boundary surfaces for which the problem {\em would} be regular.
+Then the following three properties cannot hold simultaneously: \begin{itemize} \item[I.] $P$ is geodesically complete with respect to the induced metric, \item[II.] $P$ is convex: $\kappa_1 \cdot \kappa_2 \geq 0 $, \item[III.] $P$ is uniformly non-umbilic: $\exists C>0$ such that $\inf_P |\kappa_1 - \kappa_2|> C$. \end{itemize} Here $\kappa_1,\kappa_2$ are the principal curvatures of $P$.\ \end{Thm} The method of proof uses the existence of holomorphic discs to contradict Fredholm regularity of an associated Riemann-Hilbert problem with negative index, thereby proving the non-existence of boundary planes satisfying I, II and III for which the problem {\em would} be regular.
+This method closely follows the authors' approach to the Carath\'eodory Conjecture \cite{G20} \cite{Gk02} \cite{Gk01} \cite{GK23}.

-The first takes any sufficiently smooth surface $P$ in ${\mathbb R}^3$ to the collection of its oriented normal lines, considered as a surface ${\mathcal P}$ in the space ${\mathbb L}$ of all oriented lines.